 6. Ordinary Differential Equations#

-A differential equation is an equation that includes a derivative \(\frac{df(x)}{dx}\) of a function \(f(x)\).
+A differential equation is an equation that includes a derivative \(\frac{df(x)}{dx}\) of an unknown function \(f(x)\).

 Here we consider ODEs of the form